mse150s20/p2-kinetics/README.md

 # Overview of Code
-The purpose of his code it to describe and model the current coronavirus (COVID-19) pandemic in the state of Idaho.
+The purpose of this code it to describe and model the current coronavirus (COVID-19) pandemic in the state of Idaho.
 With this, we hope to provide information on how well Idaho is dealing with COVID-19.

 It models the pandemic in Idaho as a kinetics function of time in days, with equations that model the uninfected, infected, recovered, and fatalities in Idaho.